Mobwiser/React-Sandbox/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 It includes a set of useful and professional components:

-- Interactive Map - Location component
+- Interactive Map - Location component (/)
-- Photo Gallery - Comming soon!
+- Photo Gallery - Gallery Component (/gallery)
 - Responsive menu - Comming soon!

 Subscribe to our mailing list and be the first to get to get free professional components!